-When a CDA document is received, a Summary Section View can be generated.
+When a CDA document is received, a document summary section view can be generated.
 The receiving system uses business logic to determine the content that is viewed.
 The following concepts can be taken into consideration to create varying views.

 X.4.1.1.1 Status and Dates